Cookies on this website

 Undergraduate Student Opportunities

-I have supervised >20 FHS undergraduate dissertation students at the University of Oxford, including Biomedical Sciences, Medicine, and American Visiting students.
-New students are encouraged to apply to join our team for your dissertation project or as a summer research volunteer.
+Dr Kerry Walker has supervised >40 FHS undergraduate dissertation students at the University of Oxford, including those studying Biomedical Sciences, Pre-Clinical Medicine, and visiting scholars from other universities.
+New students are encouraged to apply to join the group for their dissertation projects.

 Our team